Keystone XL setback will cost Canadian industry ‘millions’, says association

 In 2008, the State Department issued a presidential permit for the pipeline and TransCanada filed paperwork to expand the project.
 After years of legal wrangling, Obama rejected the permit in 2015.

-The company responded by seeking $15 billion in damages.
-Trump signed executive actions to again advance construction of the project in 2017.
+The company responded by seeking $15 billion in damages, an action it withdrew when a newly elected Trump signalled he would approve the project in February 2017.

 Follow @HealingSlowly on Twitter.